 Many next-generation farmers, including those working at medium scale, are looking for ways to secure their families’ future and ensure their land is productive for generations to come.
 But taking the first steps toward this goal requires answers to many challenging questions – what would it look like to implement regenerative practices?
 How much will it cost, and what are the economics?
 How can I engage others in my community to embrace similar practices, or convince federal or state leaders to update policies that are standing in the way?
 How do I stay on the right path?

 As a nation we must empower a new generation of farmers to take the helm and embrace resilient practices that protect farmland and ecosystems while producing the food we rely upon.
 Rapid scaling of regenerative practices is critical to helping farmers improve their farm viability while caring for soils and farmland.

-The Stone Barns Regenerative Farmer Fellowship is geared specifically to meeting the needs of medium-scale farmers whose transition to regenerative practices would have significant impact on the health of farms and farmland.
+The Stone Barns Regenerative Farming Fellowship is geared specifically to meeting the needs of medium-scale farmers whose transition to regenerative practices would have significant impact on the health of farms and farmland.
 The Fellowship, which is being piloted in 2019, is developed and programmed by the Stone Barns Center for Food and Agriculture in partnership with the National Young Farmers Coalition and Arizona State University, with generous support from the General Mills Foundation.

 Fellows will enjoy rich, in-depth content and programming to support their commitment to transitioning farmland to regenerative agriculture, including:

 - A specialized track within the framework of Stone Barns Center’s annual Young Farmers Conference geared toward their needs